 How often you wash your weighted blanket will depend on how often you use it.
 Some people might only use their weighted blanket a few times a week, while others sleep with theirs every single night.
 If you sleep with your blanket every night, you might choose to wash your weighted blanket as often as you would your comforter.
 How often to wash a comforter depends on a number of factors, but it’s typically best to wash it at least once every few weeks.
 The same is true for your weighted blanket.

-Additionally, if you’re constantly spilling on your weighted blanket or you share it with a pet, you might want to wash it more often.
+Additionally, if you constantly spill on your weighted blanket or if you share it with a pet, you might want to wash it more often.

 Should You Iron a Weighted Blanket?